RESH-22/RESH-22/README.md

-- 👋 Hi, I’m RESHMITHA R, a final-year Electronics and Communication Engineering (ECE) student
+- 👋 Hi, I’m RESHMITHA R
 - 🔭 I’m currently exploring career opportunities in Core ECE or IT sectors
 - 🛠️ Skills: C Programming, Python, Java, Ui/Ux, 3D Modelling
 - 👀 I’m more interested in WORKING FOR AN ORGANIZED COMPANY
-- 🌱 I’m currently learning ECE
+- 🌱 I’m currently persuing final-year Electronics and Communication Engineering (ECE) student
 - 💞️ I’m looking to collaborate on CODING
 - 📫 How to reach me rreshmitha22@gmail.com
 - 😄 Pronouns: HER